 The Upper Rhine and Main Graben have fault zones at the sides, while in the interior they are built up of horizontally layered sedimentary rocks of the Mesozoic.
 The low-lying plains are fertile and used for vegetable cultivation.
 Due to the low location, the groundwater level is high, there is no underground drainage and thus no karstification and no caves.
 There are only a few mines in the plains; oil is extracted, as are salt and potash.
 The fault zones at the edge are interesting for mining, but are usually considered part of the surrounding low mountain ranges.

-Thus, there are only cellars and bunkers in this area.
+Thus, there are mostly cellars and bunkers in this area.